SASC STATEMENT on COVID-19

 Once you have been notified that your items are ready, you may pick up all your requested materials from the Map & Imagery Library entrance on the first floor of Smathers Library (East), Monday through Friday, 10am – 4pm on the first floor of Smathers Library (East).

 Digital Reproductions and Permission

 Digital reproductions and permissions will be administered free of charge to support research and scholarship during times of emergency.
-Requests from University of Florida faculty and students will be prioritized.
+Requests from University of Florida students and faculty will be prioritized.
 RUSH orders will still incur fees.
 Currently, we do not anticipate any delays or interruptions in service for print or archival materials.
 However, our ability to scan items is dependent on staffing and onsite access to campus.
 There may be delays for audio-visual and photo negative / slides scanning, as well as for large format items and artifacts.
-Please email email@example.com if you are interested in using microfilm or self-service patron scanning as it may not be available.
+Please email firstname.lastname@example.org if you are interested in using microfilm or self-service patron scanning as it may not be available.

 Thank you for your Patience!

 The UF Libraries and the University of Florida Administration are continually monitoring the situation.
 Protocols and policies related to Covid-19 change rapidly.
 Please check UF’s Coronavirus page and the Covid and Library Services page prior to your visit.

 We thank you for your understanding and willingness to adapt during these unprecedented times.
 Our first goal is to keep our staff and patrons safe and healthy.
 We look forward to continuing to serve you.